haskell/cabal/Cabal/doc/developing-packages.rst

 .. pkg-field:: build-tool-depends: package:executable list

     A list of Haskell programs needed to build this component.
-Each is specified by the package containing the executable and the name of the executable itself, separated by a colon.
+    Each is specified by the package containing the executable and the name of the executable itself, separated by a colon, and optionally followed by a version bound.
     It is fine for the package to be the current one, in which case this is termed an *internal*, rather than *external* executable dependency.

-    External dependencies can (and should) contain a version bound like conventional :pkg-field:`build-depends` dependenices.
-Internal deps should
+    External dependencies can (and should) contain a version bound like conventional :pkg-field:`build-depends` dependencies.
-    not contain a version bound, as they will be always resolved within the same configuration of the package in the build plan.
+    Internal deps should not contain a version bound, as they will be always resolved within the same configuration of the package in the build plan.
 Specifically, version bounds that include the package's version will be warned for being extraneous, and version bounds that exclude the package's version will raise and error for being impossible to follow.